alexgo-io/alexlab-doc/developers/products/automated-market-making/trading-pool-v2.md

 ### Problem 4: Inconsistent Behavior

-**User experience**: "Why does the same swap give different results in different pools?"
+**Issue**: Inconsistent swap results across pools of different sizes.

-**Root cause**: v1 formula's behavior could vary depending on absolute pool size due to fixed-point precision limitations.
+**Root cause**: v1 formula behavior varies with absolute pool size due to fixed-point precision limitations.

 **Solution**: Solidly formula is "scale-invariant"—works the same whether the pool has $100 or $100M in liquidity.